Aeronautical Engineering BEng/MEng Module Details

 Year four (MEng)

-Engineering Business Environment enables you to understand and reflect upon the role of business in a rapidly changing and globalised world.
-You will explore the steps a business can take to respond to the environmental challenges ahead; for example, through supply chain management, logistics, life -cycle analysis, green accounting and carbon trading.
+The first part of this module is to enable students to understand and reflect upon the role of business in a rapidly changing, globalised world.
+It identifies opportunities and threats for industry arising from environmental policy, legislation and societal change, and explores how businesses respond to future environmental challenges: for example, through supply chain management, logistics, life -cycle analysis, green accounting and carbon trading.

-Composite Materials develops your understanding of the overall topical area of composite materials, including their properties, manufacturing, analysis and design.
-You will focus on manufacturing methods, the structure-composition-properties relationship, micromechanical modelling and application of composite materials.
+Designed to provide students with the opportunity to gain an in-depth understanding of the overall topical area of composite materials including their properties, manufacturing, analysis and design, this module focuses on manufacturing methods, structure-composition-properties relationship, micro-mechanical modelling and application of composite materials.

 The module objectives are: to develop in-depth understanding of the manufacturing and processing characteristics of composite materials; to develop student’s ability in analyzing engineering problems involving composite materials for sustainable mechanical design; to develop student’s analytical and practical skills in micro-mechanical modelling of composite materials to predict fracture and failure; and to consolidate students understanding and mastering of composite materialls processing and selection and their applications in engineering.